Deer Lakes snags No. 2 seed for WPIAL softball tournament

 “I think the teams from Section 3 are going to make some noise on both sides of the bracket,” Taliani said.
 “Burrell and Freeport are strong all-around — pitching, hitting and defense. ...
 Anything can happen.”

 In Class A, Leechburg (12-6) was tabbed the No. 10 seed and will face No. 7 Chartiers-Houston (11-7) at 4 p.m.
 Monday at Hampton.
 Leechburg is setting the record for consecutive WPIAL softball playoff appearances this season with its 30th trip.

 “I think it looks like a pretty even matchup,” Leechburg coach Debbi Young said.
 “Our records are similar.
 We both have sophomore pitchers and a fairly young team.
 I'm excited for the girls.
 I think we will do fine if we come out hitting and stay positive.
 It can be anyone's game on any given day.
 We have the tools, we just have to use them.”

-Bill Beckner Jr is the local sports editor of the Valley News Disptach.
-Reach him at email@example.com.
+Bill Beckner Jr. is the local sports editor for the Valley News Dispatch edition of the Tribune-Review.
+Reach him at firstname.lastname@example.org.